KnowageLabs/Knowage-Documentation/installation-guide/upgrade.rst

 .. important::

 	Latest version of Knowage has a higher security level.
 For this reason log in and password changing is required as a first step after upgrading.

+To admin's user it is recommended to check which user/s didn't change the password and tell them to do it as soon as possible.

+To extract the list of users that using old method for password encryption, execute the query reported below.

+.... code-block:: SQL

+  select * from sbi_user where password like '#SHA#%' order by user_id;